 However, for the G700, the average hourly fuel burn figure comes in at 382 Gallons per Hour (GPH).
 This is an average figure for an aircraft of its size.
 See how it compares with other large jets here.

 In terms of range, these two aircraft are evenly matched.
-With both aircraft having a maximum range of 7,500 nautical miles.
+Both have a maximum range of 7,500 nautical miles.

-This places both aircraft with the same range figure as the Gulfstream G650ER.
+This places the two aircraft with the same range figure as the Gulfstream G650ER.